h34tnet/enrico/README.md

     are accessed by prefixing a name with a $.
 Right now you have to initialize the VM with enough memory for the variables defined in the program, otherwise there'll be an access violation.
+    **Note:** this is not an operation!
+It just ties a memory offset to a variable name.
 * `load ref value`: sets the register to the value of the memory at offset `value`
 * `save ref value`: sets the value of the memory at offset `value` to